Reddan/omg/README.md

 ---

 It grinds.
 You code.
-It reloads your mistakes with incredible speed.\
-It doesn't fix them. 💀
+It reloads your mistakes with incredible speed - but it sure as hell doesn't fix them. 💀